 Roatan: Turquoise Bay Resort

-Roatan, the largest of the Bay Islands in Honduras.
+Roatan is the largest of the Bay Islands of Honduras.
 Discover an island with the authentic Caribbean and Latin American lifestyles.
-The Islanders are warm and friendly greeting you wherever you go.
-Everything is good on “island time.”
+The Islanders are warm with friendly greetings you wherever you go.
+Everything is good on “island time.” in Roatan.

 Why Turquoise Bay Resort?

-The main reason to book this resort is a diving family of four can get 18 dives, all meals, accommodations, and transfers for around $7,000.
-At the price point, you can be diving on the second largest barrier reef in the world, have the opportunity to see nurse sharks, tons of turtles, large schools of snapper, thick green moral eels, lionfish hunting, and the offer heard but rarely seen Toadfish.
+- You can be diving on the second largest barrier reef in the world, have the opportunity to see nurse sharks, tons of turtles, large schools of snapper, thick green moray eels, hunt lionfish, and the often heard but rarely seen Toadfish.
 Yes, indeed you can hear the Toadfish burp or bark underwater.